-It is evident that $\varsigma_2$ is unmeasurable, as it depends on the disturbance $d(t)$, which is unknown.
-However, to design $\nu$ such that it drives both $\varsigma_1$ and $\varsigma_2$ to zero in finite time, and in particular to design the adaptation law, the value of $\varsigma_2$ at each time instant is required.
-To this end, we employ Levant’s differentiator~\citep{levant1998robust,levant2003higher} to estimate $\varsigma_2$ with high accuracy—in theory, the estimate becomes exact after a finite time.
-More concretely, to estimate $\varsigma_2$ using Levant’s differentiator, we have
+{Notice that} $\varsigma_2$ is unmeasurable, as it depends on {the matched and unmatched disturbances $d_n$ and $d_r$.} However, to design $\nu$, and, in particular, to design the adaptation law, the value of $\varsigma_2$ at each time instant is required.
+Thus, we employ Levant's differentiator~\citep{levant1998robust,levant2003higher} to estimate $\varsigma_2$ with high accuracy; in theory, the estimate becomes exact after a finite time.
+More concretely, to estimate $\varsigma_2$ by using Levant's differentiator, we have